"why we do, what we do, defines who we are"

 [08.20] Will be working as the Teaching Assistant for CSCE 612: Networks and Distributed Processing and CSCE 313H: Introduction to Computer Systems (honors).

-[12.19] Our paper "Vortex: Extreme-Performance Memory Abstractions for Data-Intensive Streaming Applications" got accepted in ACM ASPLOS 2020!
+[12.19] Our paper "Vortex: Extreme-Performance Memory Abstractions for Data-Intensive Streaming Applications" is accepted in ACM ASPLOS 2020.

 [08.18] Starting my Ph.D. in Computer Science under the supervision of Dr. Dmitri Loguinov at Texas A&M University.